AdobeDocs/workfront.en/help/quicksilver/planning/fields/edit-fields.md

 <!---
 title: Edit foelds
-description: In Adobe Maestro, you can edit the field settings for fields that are already created.
+description: In Adobe Workfront Planning, you can edit the field settings for fields that are already created.
 hidefromtoc: yes
 hide: yes
 author: Alina